-Develop an implementation plan for necessary transportation improvements, which outlines the schedule for improvements and funding mechanisms, utilizing the off-tract transportation improvement program.
+Develop an implementation plan for necessary transportation improvements, which outlines the schedule for improvements and funding mechanisms, utilizing the off-tract transportation improvement program and other sources.

-- Policy 1: Continue application of off-tract road improvements and pro-rata share obligations for roadway improvements generated by new development in accordance with the Township Circulation Plan Element and Capital Improvement Program. - Policy 2: Evaluate the impact that changes in the Circulation Plan Element and Capital Improvement Program will have on the Township's roadway assessment program and, if needed, seek appropriate modifications to the inter-local services agreement with Mercer County, as well as with State and Federal agencies.
+- Policy 1: Continue maintenance of Township traffic model and application of off-tract road improvement and pro-rata share obligations for roadway improvements traffic increases generated by new development, in accordance with the Township Circulation Plan Element and Capital Improvement Program. - Policy 2: Evaluate the impact that changes in the Circulation Plan Element and Capital Improvement Program. will have on the Township's roadway assessment program and, if needed, seek appropriate modifications to the inter-local services agreement with Mercer County, as well as with State and Federal agencies. - Policy 3: Seek support for projects of regional benefit with Mercer County for interlocal service agreements, NJDOT funding, and applications for state and federal funding (i.e. Statewide Transportation Improvement Program, Delaware Valley Regional Planning Commission (DVRPC) Transportation Improvement Program).